FOREX-Euro inches higher; much rides on EU events

 Another key event this week is the European Central Bank's policy decision on Thursday.

-The ECB is likely to cut interest rates by 25 basis points to 1.0 percent.
+The ECB is seen likely to cut interest rates by 25 basis points to 1.0 percent.

 The central bank is also seen likely to offer ultra-long liquidity operations to support banks, while leaving the door open to further measures to fight Europe's debt crisis if governments agree on fiscal reforms.

-"We see scope for some additional short covering between now and the weekend...
+"We see scope for some additional short covering between now and the weekend, barring an EU summit failure.
 One caveat being if the ECB surprises with more aggressive easing on Thursday than the 25-basis-point reduction in the refinancing rate that is generally expected," analysts at BNP Paribas said.

 The Swiss franc stayed on the defensive versus the euro after a fall in consumer prices to two-year lows boosted speculation the Swiss central bank will weaken the currency further to shield the economy from the risk of deflation and recession.

-There was talk that hedge funds have been buying euro/Swiss franc call options with a strike price at 1.2500 francs that are due to expire in the next week or two.
-In addition, traders cited talk of a large euro/Swiss franc option barrier at 1.2500 francs.
+Against the yen, the dollar held steady at 77.74 yen, with no real trend in sight.

-The Australian dollar rose 0.3 percent to $1.0277 , holding firm after data showed Australia's economy grew a brisk 1.0 percent in the third quarter from the previous three months.
+The Australian dollar got a modest lift from data showing Australia's economy grew a brisk 1.0 percent in the third quarter from the previous three months.
+Total output was 2.5 percent higher than the same quarter last year.

-The dollar held steady versus the yen at 77.73 yen .
-(Additional reporting by Antoni Slodkowski in Tokyo and Ian Chua in Sydney; Editing by Richard Borsuk)
+The Australian dollar rose to an intraday high of $1.0278 on the data.
+After giving back some of its gains, it fetched $1.0258, up 0.1 percent from late U.S. trade on Tuesday.
+(Additional reporting by Ian Chua in Sydney; Editing by Richard Borsuk)

 * RUTH'S HOSPITALITY GROUP INC- ON FEB 2 CO AND CERTAIN OF ITS UNITS ENTERED CREDIT AGREEMENT, DATED AS OF FEB 2, 2017 - SEC FILING